Table of contents

-18 Digital Marketing Metrics and KPIs You Should Know
+Top 20 Digital Marketing Metrics and KPIs to Measure

-You’re lucky that you’ve found this article!
-We’ll go through a few interesting formulas that will help you know your marketing flow better.
-It’s hard to believe, but people may be terribly wrong when assessing their own everyday processes.
+Without a competent and timely analysis of the main KPIs and metrics of digital marketing web analytics loses its meaning.
+We’ll go through a few interesting digital marketing formulas that will help you know your marketing flow better.
+It’s hard to believe, but people may be wrong when assessing their everyday processes.

 The basic difference is that a metric is something you can count, such as actions or events.
 Like pressing the Leave a message button.
 A metric is just a number.
 And how you interpret this number is up to you.